 Another view of the road at Polychrome Pass

 This is where the landslide is occurring.
 On a daily basis, road crews were adding more gravel to the road, until it got to be too much to keep up with.

 Denali Park Road is closed at mile 43.
-Therefore, the remainder of Denali Park Road will be inaccessible in 2022.
+Therefore, the remainder of Denali Park Road will be inaccessible through 2024 and beyond.
 I recommend checking the National Park Service website for updates on this road closure.
 To plan your trip to Denali, read our post What to Do in Denali while Denali Road is Closed (& is It Worth It?).

 Polychrome Overlook (Mile 46)

 Transit and narrated tour buses stop here so you can get out, stretch your legs, and enjoy the view.
 Walk the trails into the hills behind the parking lot for a better view.

 View from Polychrome Overlook